MCMGA Monthly Meeting

 Photos from our members and the MCMGA Photo Contest are in our Photo Gallery.
 Click on link below.

-If you wish to submit an application for your organization to receive a MCMGA Garden Grant for 2024; visit our MCMGA Grants page for application request details and form.
-Grant requests are due by March 1st.
+If you wish to submit an application for your organization to receive a MCMGA Garden Grant for 2026; visit our MCMGA Garden Grant page for application request details and form.
+Grant requests are due by February 15th.
 Organizations that were awarded grants for their projects for this year and prior years can also be found here.

 Purdue University Diversity Statement